AlphaVideo/MSc-Kauri/README.md

 #### Preliminary Setup

 Make sure that Docker Version "20.10.5" or above is installed.
-Older Docker Versions won't work as they does not support adjusting network privilidges.
+Older Docker Versions won't work as they does not support adjusting network privileges.

 The project can be ran in two different ways: by locally compiling the project and then afterwards transferring the necessary files to the docker swarm containers (faster for development but requires more prep-work) or by pulling the entire repository and compiling everything from scratch remotely in each container (easier to deploy but a lot slower).